-PAGE 6

-School District No. 61 (Greater Vict Article/Clause
+ARTICLE D.4 STAFFING FORMULA

+PC.D.1

-Hitele, Clause Vererence ARTICLE D.4 STAFFING FORMULA PC.D.1 Provincial Language See ENROLLING/ENGLISH AS A SECOND LANGUAGE TEACHERS - Tab 1 The Government will provide funding in order to decrease the ratios of non-enrolling teachers to students.
-Notwithstanding the ratios established in this article, in no event will the financial obligations to Government or School Districts resulting from this article exceed the funding being made available by Government, in each year of the Agreement, as follows: Year 1 (July 1, 1998 to June 30, 1999) \$20 million Year 2 (July 1, 1999 to June 30, 2000) \$5 million Year 3 (July 1, 2000 to June 30, 2001) \$5 million 4.2 Districts shall utilize the funding outlined above, exclusively for the purposes of hiring additional non-enrolling teachers and will make all reasonable efforts to eamply with the non-enrolling staffing ratios agreed by the Parties, which are estimated to be achievable within the allocation of funding and are described below: D.4.3 Non-enrolling-staffing ratios i.
+NON-ENROLLING/ENGLISH AS A SECOND LANGUAGE TEACHERS

+D.4.1 The Government will provide funding in order to decrease the ratios of nonenrolling teachers to students.
+Notwithstanding the ratios established in this article, in no event will the financial obligations to Government or School Districts resulting from this article exceed the funding being made available by Government, in each year of the Agreement, as follows:

+Year 1 (July 1, 1998 to June 30, 1999) \$20 million Year 2 (July 1, 1999 to June 30, 2000) \$5 million Year 3 (July 1, 2000 to June 30, 2001) \$5 million i.
 Employee staffing ratios in each category shall not decrease below the number reported in the 1997/98 Ministry form 1530.

-2 ii.
-Teacher Librarians - Effective July 1, 1098, teacher librarians shall be provided on a minimum pro- rated basis of teacher librarians to students in the ratio of at least one teacher librarian to nine hundred and twenty one (921) students. - Effective July 1, 1999, teacher librarians shall be provided on a minimum pro- rated basis of at least one teacher librarian to seven hundred and two (702) students.
-06 -------------------------------------- Effective July 1, 1998, counselors shall be provided on a minimum pre-rated basis of at least one counsellor to six hundred and ninety three (693) students. iv.
-Learning-Assistance Teachers Effective July 1: 1998, learning assistance teachers shall be provided on a minimum pro rated basis of learning assistance teachers to students in the ratio of at least one learning assistance teacher to six hundred and nineteen (619) students.
-Effective July 1, 2000, learning assistance teachers shall be provided on a minimum pro-rated basis of at least one learning assistance teacher to five hundred and four (504) students. v.
-Special Education Resource Teachers Special education resource teachers shall be defined as those teachers assigned to programs 1:16, 1:17 and 1:18 by School Districts on Ministry form 1530, September 1997.
-Effective July 1, 1998, special education resource teachers shall be provided on a minimum pro-rated basis of at least one special education resource teacher to two hundred thirty one (231) students.
+D4.2 Districts shall utilize the funding outlined above, exclusively for the purposes of hiring additional non-enrolling teachers and will make all reasonable efforts to comply with the non-enrolling staffing ratios agreed by the Parties, which are estimated to be achievable within the allocation of funding and are described below.

+D.4.3 Non-enrolling staffing ratios

+ii.
+Teacher Librarians

+Effective July 1, 1998, teacher librarians shall be provided on a minimum prorated basis of teacher librarians to students in the ratio of at least one teacher librarian to nine hundred and twenty one (921) students.

+Effective July 1, 1999, teacher librarians shall be provided on a minimum prorated basis of at least one teacher librarian to seven hundred and two (702) students.

+iii Counselors

+Effective July 1, 1998, counselors shall be provided on a minimum pro-rated basis of at least one counsellor to six hundred and ninety-three (693) students.

+iv.
+Learning Assistance Teachers

+Effective July 1, 1998, learning assistance teachers shall be provided on a minimum pro-rated basis of learning assistance teachers to students in the ratio of at least one learning assistance teacher to six hundred and nineteen (619) students.

+Effective July 1, 2000, learning assistance teachers shall be provided on a minimum pro-rated basis of at least one learning assistance teacher to five hundred and four (504) students.

+v.
+Special Education Resource Teachers

+Special education resource teachers shall be defined as those teachers assigned to programs 1.16, 1.17 and 1.18 by School Districts on Ministry form 1530, September 1997.

+Effective July 1, 1998, special education resource teachers shall be provided on a minimum pro-rated basis of at least one special education resource teacher to two hundred thirty-one (231) students.